FamilySearch/pewpew/guide/src/config/endpoints-section.md

   `300 hps` - 300 hits per second

-- **`stats_id`** <sub><sup>*Optional*</sup></sub> - Key/value string/[template](./common-types.md#templates) pairs indicating additional keys which will be added to an endpoint's stats identifier.
+- **`tags`** <sub><sup>*Optional*</sup></sub> - Key/value string/[template](./common-types.md#templates) pairs.
 Unlike templates in other places only static providers and environment variables can be interpolated.

-  A stats identifier is a series of key/value pairs used to identify each endpoint.
+  Tags are a series of key/value pairs used to identify each endpoint.
 This makes it easier to distinguish endpoints in a test with several endpoints.
-By default every endpoint has a stats identifier of the HTTP method and the url (with the dynamic pieces being replaces with an asterisk).
+Every endpoint has the implicitly defined tags of `method` (which is the HTTP method for the endpoint) and `url` (which is the endpoint url with the dynamic pieces being replaced with an asterisk).
+The implicitly defined `url` tag can be overwritten which is helpful in cases such as when an entire url is dynamically generated and it would otherwise show up as `*`.

-  In most cases it is not nececessary to specify additional key/value pairs for the `stats_id`, but it can be helpful if multiple endpoints have the same url and method pair and the default `stats_id` is not descriptive enough.
 - **`url`** - A [template](./common-types.md#templates) specifying the fully qualified url to the endpoint which will be requested.
 - **`provides`** <sub><sup>*Optional*</sup></sub> - See the [provides subsection](#provides-subsection)
 - **`on_demand`** <sub><sup>*Optional*</sup></sub> - A boolean which indicates that this endpoint should only be called when another endpoint first needs data that this endpoint provides.
 If the endpoint has no `provides` it has no affect.
 - **`logs`** <sub><sup>*Optional*</sup></sub> - See the [logs subsection](#logs-subsection)
-- **`alias`** <sub><sup>*Optional*</sup></sub> - Gives this endpoint an alias for the purpose of "try runs".
-See the [command-line options](../cli.md).
 - **`max_parallel_requests`** <sub><sup>*Optional*</sup></sub> - Limits how many requests can be "open" at any point for the endpoint. *WARNING*: this can cause coordinated omission, invalidating the test statistics.
 - **`no_auto_returns`** <sub><sup>*Optional*</sup></sub> - A boolean which indicates that any `auto_return` providers referenced within this endpoint will have `auto_return` disabled--meaning values pulled from those providers will not be automatically pushed back to the provider after a response is received.
 Defaults to `false`.